OWASP/www-project-it-grc/README.md

 <img width="926" alt="image" src="https://github.com/grcbit/grc4ciso/assets/60721087/d05a19f6-7998-4794-8582-e458a64bc763">
 <img width="824" alt="image" src="https://github.com/grcbit/grc4ciso/assets/60721087/cae1f939-2969-46ad-8d5e-c217113ff3d3">

+### **Threat Scenario**

 Identify and characterize threat sources of concern, including capability, intent, and targeting characteristics for adversarial threats and range of effects for non-adversarial threats.
 Organizations identify threat sources of concern and determine the characteristics associated with those threat sources.
 For adversarial threat sources, assess the capabilities, intentions, and targeting associated with the threat sources.
 For non-adversarial threat sources, assess the potential range of effects from the threat sources.

 ![image](https://github.com/user-attachments/assets/72296e72-6a7e-4773-9368-8e7ad9af09d2)